 Therapists and professional family mediators share numerous core goals: to help family members improve communication by better understanding themselves and each other; to facilitate client’s ability to overcome challenges and progress; and to help clients create a healthy, functioning family environment.

-Couples therapists guide spouses toward potential reconciliation, and in cases where reconciliation is not possible, family mediators pick up where the therapists leave off, guiding spouses through their healthiest possible divorce.
+Couples therapists guide spouses through marriage counseling toward potential reconciliation, and in cases where reconciliation is not possible, family mediators pick up where the therapists leave off, guiding spouses through their healthiest possible divorce.

-While the specific objectives of therapists and mefdiators are different, the foundational techniques we use to advance our distinct objectives are strikingly similar.
+While the specific objectives of therapists and mediators are different, the foundational techniques we use to advance our distinct objectives are strikingly similar.

 Objectives of Couples Therapy and Divorce Mediation

-In other words, therapists work with underlying behavioral patterns in marital systems to strengthen clients’ relationships, while mediators seek to identify the underlying interests of each spouse, on specific issues, to resolve disagreements and strengthen future co-parenting relationships.
+In other words, in couples counseling the therapist works with underlying behavioral patterns in marital systems to strengthen clients’ relationships, while mediators seek to identify the underlying interests of each spouse, on specific issues, to resolve disagreements and strengthen future co-parenting relationships.
 To accomplish this goal, therapists and professional mediators use many of the same techniques to guide their clients toward successful outcomes.